FAST FACTS about the National External Diploma Program (NEDP)

 What is NEDP?

-NEDP is a nationally and state recognized computer-based assessment program for motivated out-of-school youth, and adults with life and work experience.
-The minimum requirement for age varies, from 18-21, by the location of the Agency providing NEDP in New York State.
-The NEDP is not a test, but a flexible, self-paced assessment program where students work independently on a series of online assignments that cover a variety of academic subjects.
-Students demonstrate their skills by successfully completing a series of online assignments.
-NEDP is flexible, can be done at home, and fits in with most busy schedules.
-There are no classes involved.
-Students meet in person with their NEDP advisor to review their progress approximately every 1-2 weeks for 1 hour.
-Students who complete NEDP are awarded with a New York State High School Equivalency Diploma by the New York State Department of Education.
+NEDP is a nationally and state recognized computer-based assessment program for adults and youth who have dropped out of school.
+The minimum age requirement varies from 18 to 21 depending on the agency providing NEDP in New York State.
+The NEDP is not a test but a flexible, self-paced assessment program where students – called clients, as this is an assessment program not an instructional program – work independently on a series of online assignments that cover a variety of academic subjects.
+There are no classes.
+NEDP is flexible, can be done at home, and can fit into many busy schedules.
+Clients demonstrate their knowledge of the academic content by successfully completing assignments and meeting online, or in person, weekly or bi-weekly with their Advisor/Assessor.
+The Advisor/Assessor is responsible for reviewing client work and approving assignments where mastery has been demonstrated or providing feedback to clients when mastery of online assignments is not demonstrated.
+Clients should plan to spend about 8-10 hours of independent work weekly.
+Clients who complete NEDP are awarded a New York State High School Equivalency Diploma by the New York State Education Department.

 What are the requirements to get into NEDP?

-- New York State adults and out-of-school youth without a high school diploma aged 18 and older.
+• New York State adults and out-of-school youth without a high school or high school equivalency diploma who are 18 years or older and have resided in the state for at least 30 days.

-- Completion of the requisite CASAS Diagnostic Assessments at a 9th grade level equivalency.
+• Completion of requisite CASAS Diagnostic Assessments at a 9th grade level of equivalency or comparable equivalency using testing required by NEDP provider agency.

 Is there an NEDP provider in my area?

-- suffer from test anxiety or find timed tests challenging
+• Individuals who suffer from test anxiety or find timed tests very challenging.

 How long does it take to complete the program?